European shares crawl back up after trade war-driven selloff

 The pan-European STOXX 600 was up 0.2 percent by 0728 GMT, but was far from making up all the previous session’s 2 percent losses.

-Germany's exporter-heavy DAX .GDAXI, which has been the most sensitive to trade tensions, managed a 0.5 percent gain.
+Germany’s exporter-heavy DAX, which has been the most sensitive to trade tensions, managed a 0.5 percent gain.

-The sectors worst hit by the trade-related selloff were Tuesday’s strongest gainers, with banks, basic resources .SXPP and oil stocks .SXEP leading the way, while tech stocks .SX8P also recovered.
+The sectors worst hit by the trade-related selloff were Tuesday’s strongest gainers, with banks, basic resources and oil stocks leading the way, while tech stocks also recovered.

 Merger and acquisition news drove the biggest movers.